 Since 2010, our school building has been completely refurbished, both inside and out.
 With the building entirely on one level, it is easily accessible for all.
 Our school facilities provide a comfortable environment for all our pupils where they can learn, play and be creative, both indoors and outside in our extensive grounds.

-We have a spacious hall where acts of worship, assemblies, P.E. and school productions are held.
-Our bright and airy classrooms all have interactive whiteboards, a classroom computer, broadband internet access and networking facilities.
-We also have a ‘nurture’ area to support children with social and emotional difficulties and a library area where our children are encouraged to enjoy reading books.
+We have a spacious hall where collective worship, assemblies, P.E. and school productions are held.
+Our bright and airy classrooms all have interactive whiteboards, a classroom computer, broadband internet access and access to class sets of laptops and tablets.
+We also have a ‘Nurture’ Room in the Pre-School building to support children with social and emotional difficulties and a themed library area where our children are encouraged to enjoy reading books.

-There are three playgrounds with separate facilities for KS1 and KS2 and our extensive playing fields, surrounding three sides of the buildings, provide space for a range of sports activities as well as an activity trail.
+There are three playgrounds with separate facilities for KS1 and KS2 and our extensive playing fields, surrounding three sides of the buildings, provide space for a range of sports activities as well as an activity trail in both Key Stage 1 & 2 and a large sandpit.

-During the summer of 2015, a section of our school grounds has been used to develop our nursery and pre-school.
+During the summer of 2015, a section of our school grounds was used to build our Pre-School.
 Our new facility has everything parents and small children require to keep them in a warm, safe and happy environment.